Savills advised on the purchase of The Leadenhall Building on behalf of CC Land Holdings Ltd.

-Protected from the elements by four glass windbreakers, the area will serve as a new meeting point in the heart of the City, featuring tended lawns and trees, and a hard landscaped area that plays host to a range of events and activities, including the exhibition on the construction of The Leadenhall Building.
+Protected from the elements by four glass windbreakers, the area will serve as a new meeting point in the heart of the City, featuring tended lawns and trees, and a hard landscaped area that will play host to a range of events and activities, including the exhibition on the construction of the

 The space will ultimately be integrated with the adjacent St Helen’s Square in 2015, creating a 2,000 sq ft park-like area, offering City workers a green oasis in the heart of the Square Mile.

 Graham Stirk, Partner at Rogers Stirk Harbour + Partners, said: “Building tall has allowed us to create a great public space at street level that will complement the adjacent St Helen’s Square.
 This new sun-lit seven-storey high space is a fantastic contribution to one of the most active and densely developed parts of the City of London.”

 Source: British Land

 British Land and Oxford Properties have signed an Agreement for Lease with a leading specialist pensions insurer, Rothesay Life, for level 25 at The Leadenhall Building.